DBatUTuebingen-Teaching/db1-ws2122/material/Chapter12/README.md

   relational algebra web site of U Innsbruck.

 - Files `sets-small.csv`, `contains-small.csv`, `bricks-small.csv` contain
-  cut down version of the original LEGO database tables.
+  cut down versions of the original LEGO database tables.
 Used by some of the algebraic PyQL queries to reduce query processing times.

 - List of algebraic operators in module `DB1` (use Python's